-Global Competition Review is delighted to publish the 2017 edition of The European, Middle Eastern & African Antitrust Review, one of a series of three special reports that have been conceived to deliver specialist intelligence and research to our readers – general counsel, government agencies and private practice lawyers – who must navigate the world’s increasingly complex competition regimes.
+The Americas Antitrust Review 2020 edition of Global Competition Review Insight is one of a series of books that also covers the Asia- Pacific, Europe, the Middle East and Africa.
+Each book delivers specialist intelligence and research designed to help readers – in-house counsel, government agencies and private practitioners – successfully navigate the world’s increasingly complex competition regimes.

 Global Competition Review is delighted to publish the third edition of The African and Middle Eastern Antitrust Review, one in the series of annual special reports including The European Antitrust Review, The Antitrust Review of the Americas and The Asia-Pacific Antitrust Review that deliver specialist intelligence and research designed to help readers — general counsel, government agencies and private practice lawyers — successfully navigate the world's emerging and increasingly complex competition regimes.

 The seventeenth annual edition covers Cartels & Leniency, Economics, Energy, IP & Antitrust, Merger Control, Pharmaceuticals, Technology and Telecoms in the EU.
 This section is followed by country specific overviews, where private practitioners discuss hot topics and developments in competition over the past year and government officials discuss priorities for the year ahead.

 Global Competition Review's comprehensive how-to guides providing all the critical need-to-know information for the layman and experienced practitioner alike.